 Questar's full aperture white light solar filter uses a triple Chromium plating on a parallel flat of optical grade glass.
 The one I borrowed for this test was well used and several decades old, yet still gives a fine image of the sun.
 The filter rejects IR and UV light.

-The sample I used here appears to use the same filter glass as the 40mm sub-aperture filter.
-As a result it is quite bright and requires an additional filter for comfortable viewing by eye.
-This amount of light reduction is well chosen for photographic use.
-It allows camera shutter speeds about 4X faster than filters optimized for visual comfort, minimizing distortion caused by air turbulence due to daytime heating.
+The Questar full aperture filter has an OD of 4.5, about three times brighter than the other filters I tested with the typical OD 5.0.
+As a result it is quite bright and may require an additional ND filter for comfortable viewing by eye.
+Questars are relatively slow telescopes so the (f14) which probably accounts for the choice.
+I've looked through another Questar full aperture filter that was darker and more comfortable for visual use; I am not sure if this was produced as a ~ND 5 variant or a replacement filter glass in the Questar filter cell.
+This less light reduction is better for photographic use.
+This allows faster camera shutter speeds than filters optimized for visual comfort, minimizing distortion caused by air turbulence due to daytime heating.
 The threaded filter cell shown above has vents to keep the filter and corrector of the telescope cool.
-This may be important with a bright filter like this, optimized for photography, which passes about 4X the energy of the other filters.
+This may be important with a bright filter like this.

 Stacked 6 images exposed at f14 for 1/800 sec at ISO 100.